 If you are between the ages of 8 and 12 or 13 and 18 and are interested in learning 19th century skills by attending workshops, participating in special events, and performing living history with Duke Homestead, then you can apply to become either Youth or a Junior Interpreter.

 The Youth Interpreter Program is for ages 8-12.
 The Junior Interpreter Program is for ages 13-18.
+(College-age students are welcome to apply as adult volunteers!)

 About the program: